Art & Design Faculty, Staff & Directors

 MFA from the University of Michigan

-Prof. Brit Rowe is associate professor and chair of the department of art & design, a top 200 creative program in the United States (“Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers”).
+Prof. Brit Rowe is associate professor is graphic design at Ohio Northern.
 He joined the faculty in 1999 after receiving his M.F.A. degree in graphic design from the University of Michigan.
 He is a member of AIGA/The Professional Association for Design, the University and College Designers Association, Kappa Pi, Theta Chi, Order of Omega and Omicron Delta Kappa.